GreenestGoat/ShittyIcons/README.md

 ## Copyright and license

-Licensed under the MIT License, Copyright © 2024-present Opensource-Paper.
+Licensed under the MIT License, Copyright © 2024-present GreenestGoat.

 See [LICENSE](https://github.com/GreenestGoat/ShittyIcons/blob/main/LICENSE) for more information.